simizeko/Astral/README.md

 - Periodocially add new bodies to Astral through MIDI
 - Use Astral to play your ambient pads for an ever-changing soundscape.

-#### Desktop

-Desktop will open a 3D version of Astral.
+**Desktop:** Desktop will open a 3D version of Astral.
 If the window's frame rate becomes too low, you will be prompted to switch to the 2D version.

-#### Mobile

-Mobile devices will open a 2D version of Astral.
+**Mobile:** Mobile devices will open a 2D version of Astral.
 The 2D version is less demanding than the full 3D version and should allow for smoother experience on mobile and less powerful desktop systems.

 ## Options